SutariSrikanth/ShowRelatedColors/README.md

 ## Instructions

-Open HTML (Index.HTML) file in any browser and give any of give any valid Color in input and click OK button, it will show all related colors in masonry grid with hex value on right side percentage in left side
+Open HTML (Index.HTML) file in any browser and
+give any valid Color in input and click OK button, it will show all related colors in masonry grid with hex value on right side percentage in left side